AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 ---
-title: "Walkthrough Part 1: Simple Page"
+title: "[!DNL Page Builder] Walkthrough Part 1: Simple Page"
-description: Use the sample files and follow the steps to create a simple page in the Page Builder interface.
+description: Use the sample files and follow the steps to create a simple page in the [!DNL Page Builder] interface.
 ---
 # Walkthrough Part 1: Simple Page

-Follow this three-part exercise to become familiar with the Page Builder workspace by creating a simple page that illustrates how easy it is to create content-rich pages of your own design.
+Follow this three-part exercise to become familiar with the [!DNL Page Builder] workspace by creating a simple page that illustrates how easy it is to create content-rich pages of your own design.

 ![Simple Page example](./assets/pb-tutorial1-simple-layout.png)<!-- zoom -->

 >[!NOTE]
 >
->These walkthrough exercises are updated to reflect recent changes to the Page Builder workspace in the 2.4.1 release.
-If you are using an earlier Adobe Commerce release, use the Page Builder walkthrough exercises included in the [Commerce 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).
+>These walkthrough exercises are updated to reflect recent changes to the [!DNL Page Builder] workspace in the 2.4.1 release.
+If you are using an earlier Adobe Commerce release, use the [!DNL Page Builder] walkthrough exercises included in the [[!DNL Commerce] 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Before you begin